-Output: Final Research Report which summarizes the findings of the KII's, FGD's, survey results, site assessment findings and city workshops
+Output: Final Research Report which summarises the findings of the KII's, FGD's, site assessments and surveys.

-4. City Assessment and Reporting
+4. City Analysis and Reporting

-This phase will draw together data collected during phases 2 and 3, through the selected assessment framework, in order to draw conclusions around the resilience level of the city's urban infrastructure systems.
-The assessment will cover the following:
+This phase will draw together data collected during phases 2 and 3, through the selected assessment framework, in order to draw conclusions around the resilience of the city's urban infrastructure systems.
+Qualitative and quantitative analysis will result in the following understanding:

-- Baseline assessment of current infrastructure service capacity, reliability, accessibility and affordability - Current capacity of infrastructure systems to provide critical functionality for a range of shocks and stresses identified in the previous phases - Mapping critical infrastructure system interdependencies, including elements of the wider socio-
+- Baseline assessment of current service capacity, reliability, accessibility and affordability - Current capacity of infrastructure systems to provide critical functionality for a range of shocks and stresses identified in the previous phases - Mapping critical infrastructure system (service provision and geographic) interdependencies, including elements of the wider socio-technical system and key infrastructure resilience stakeholders - Current consideration of resilience in institutional processes, governance, infrastructure plans (including investment plans) - Identification of gaps in the resilience of the Cuttack's infrastructure systems across operational, organisational and institutional levels as well as gaps in knowledge and practice.

-- technical system and key infrastructure resilience stakeholders - Current consideration of resilience in institutional processes, governance, infrastructure plans (including investment plans) - Identification of gaps in the resilience of the urban infrastructure systems across operational, organizational and institutional levels as well as gaps in knowledge and practice - Priority areas for improvement, level of effort required and key stakeholders responsible - City typologies to which lessons learnt could potentially be applied.
+- Priority areas for improvement, level of effort required and key stakeholders responsible - City typologies to which lessons learnt could potentially be applied (which findings are generic, which are more broadly applicable).